deanoko/cse15l-lab-reports/lab-report.md

 Explanation: cat without arguments waits for input from the user.
 It is used for viewing and concatenating file content.

 *Example 2: Using cat with a Directory Path
-Command: cat /path/to/directory
+Command: cat lecture1
-Working Directory: Your current directory
+Working Directory: /home
-Output: Error: Is a directory
+Output: Error Lecture1 is a directory

 ![Image](catargu.png)

 Explanation: cat expects a file path as an argument.
 Providing a directory path results in an error because you cannot concatenate the content of a directory.

 *Example 3: Using cat with a File Path
-Command: cat /path/to/file.txt
+Command: cat en-us.txt
-Working Directory: Your current directory
+Working Directory: /home/lecture1/messages
 Output: Displays the content of the specified file

 ![Image](catfile.png)